 Strings come in different thicknesses (gauges), obviously.
 You might have expected a choice in material, like nickel or brass.

 But here you are before a wall of brightly-colored foil packets with words like "HEAVY" and "SLINKY" and "CUSTOM" splashed across the front in funky lettering.

 Picking up a set or two to examine more closely is just as confusing: Phosphor?
 Hex Core?
 Ribbon wound?

-Do these features matter or are those just words that the marketing team made up?
+Do these features matter or are those just words that the guitar string marketing people made up?

 The good news is that guitar strings are less complicated than they look based on their packaging.
 There are only a handful of features that really matter, and once you understand them it's easy cut through the buzzwords and jargon manufacturers sometimes use to try to separate themselves from the pack.

 But yeah, some of those features really do matter.
 Changing the strings on your guitar can radically change your sound.
 Even your playing will change with different strings, as tension and stiffness and even the feel of the strings beneath your fingers will influence not just the guitar's acoustics, but the whole guitar playing experience.

 This is the first of a series of posts that I hope will tell you everything you need to know (maybe more than you wanted to know) about guitar strings.

 If you are new to the guitar, this series will give you more than enough knowledge to confidently stride into your local guitar shop and sort through the selection without being intimidated (or upsold) by the staff - and walk out with a set of strings you'll be happy with.